stefanponik/terraform/README.md

 # terraform
-Following repositry is targeted to work with Docker respoistry
+Following repository is targeted to work with Docker repository

-It configures grafana docker container ronning on local docker instance.
+It configures grafana docker container running on local docker instance.

 All is tested on MAC but should be operating system agnostic.